topogram/topogram.github.io/faq.md

 *You will find here answers to commonly ask questions about Topogram*

 ### What is Topogram ?
-*Topogram* is a web-based and open-source toolkit to explore the way people and/or machines interact.
-Topogram provides ways to represent and explore their relationships as networks of activities.
+*Topogram* is a web-based and open-source toolkit to represent and explore networks and relationships.

 ### What is it used for ?